UweKeim/ZetaLongPaths/README.md

 This article quickly introduced a library to deal with long file names when accessing files and folders.

-_*Please note that the library currently is limited in the number of provided functions.*_
+Please note that the library currently is limited in the number of provided functions.
 I will add more functions in the future, just tell me which you require.

+I'm using the library in several widely used real-life projects like our [CMS](http://www.zeta-producer.com), our [Test Management tool](http://www.zeta-test.com) or our [Large File Uploader](https://www.zeta-uploader.com), so the library should be rather stable and reliable.

 ## History